hashworks-code/littlebrahma.v2/_caseStudy-service/gov.md

 division_loop:
     - cHead6: '1.
 Compact & efficient search functionality'
       para_loop:
-        - cContent11: ' Categorization of the search modules based on a regular search, Workflow search and Distress order search with a simple dropdown model.
+        - cContent11: ' Categorization of the search modules based on a Regular search, Workflow search and Distress order search with a simple dropdown model.
 This categorization with the added smart multi-search capability makes finding an order a breeze.'
       SImg6: 'bitmap1'

     - cHead6: '2.
 Short story of an entire order flow '
       para_loop:
-        - cContent11: 'Entire flow of an order from booking to dispatching in a slider tray format gave a clear insight on the order journey, to help order prediction.
-The ability to navigate to the hold and workflow actions from respective orders irrespective of single or tie order reduces the amount of clicks to remediate a hiccup on the flow.'
+        - cContent11: 'Entire flow of an order from booking to dispatching in a slider tray format, gave a clear insight on the order journey to help order prediction.
+The ability to navigate to the hold and workflow actions from respective orders irrespective of single or tie order, reduces the amount of clicks to remediate a hiccup on the flow.'
       SImg6: 'group-5'

     - cHead6: '3.
 Information abstracted in schematic form'